 The best part of Lou’s job

 For Lou, the best part of the job is “everything”!
 Lou loves working with the team, clients, as well as the variety that comes with the position.
 Lou’s Axway career has been based around client-facing.
 This is something Lou enjoys very much.
-It’s amazing to think that Lou has been working with some clients for more than 10 years.
+It’s amazing to think Lou has been working with some clients for over 10 years.

 Not a day goes by that the team isn’t challenged.
 Lou says they come up with new and creative solutions to “push the boundaries even further.”
 The entire team is highly innovative and motivated.
 They often come up with original ideas that benefit the clients.
 A win-win for Axway.